PriyaKshirsagar88/Angular-18-CRUD/README.md

 4. **Deployment**:
    - GitHub Repository: Source code and project documentation available for review and reference.
-   - Live Link: The application is deployed using GitHub Pages, offering easy accessibility and the ability to view and interact with the app in real-time.
+   - Live Link: The application is deployed using Vercel, offering easy accessibility and the ability to view and interact with the app in real-time.

 ### Built using
 Angular 18 and Bootstrap